Blog / Beginner's handbook / Free Images for Print-on-Demand: 15+ Amazing Resources

 From famous artists like Gustav Klimt and Van Gogh to gorgeous high-res animal pics, you’re sure to find something for your custom shirts, custom hoodies, mugs, tote bags, and more.

 With a free account, you get unlimited access to their public domain collection of CC0 licensed content and 5 photos per day from their free collection.
-If you’re using the free images, you’ll need to add considerable artistic value to make it your own original design.
+If you’re using the free images, you’ll need to add creative elements to ensure it’s an original design.
 Check out RawPixel’s FAQ section for more info.

 The Heritage Type library offers free vintage illustrations for your creative projects that you can download without even signing up.
 Just check out how neat these animal people look.
 Heritage Type’s retro illustrations are great for cute sticker ideas, t-shirt printing, posters, home decor, and anything else you can imagine.